shaiss/arduinoscope/README.md

 ![PWM](http://s24.postimg.org/7yux62xv9/oscope.png)

+Credits go to https://github.com/konsumer/arduinoscope for the original arduinoscope

 # Arduinoscope

 This is the current version of my Arduino-powered, low-resolution, multi-channel oscilliscope.
 I made 2 frontends, that both speak [firmata](http://firmata.org), so you will need to install the Firmata firmware on your Arduino (File -> Open -> Examples > Library-Firmata > StandardFirmata, in latest Arduino IDE.)